capitan112/AveragePrice/README.md

-# AveragePrice
+#Property Price Calculator App

+## Assumptions and Implementations

+### Technologies Used
+- Swift 5
+- UIKit
+- iOS 17.0
+- Combine

-## Assumption and implementations
+## Key Features and Enhancements

-## Swift 5, UIKit, iOS 17.0, Combine in the app.
+### Average Property Price Calculation:

-### In requirement was "Calculate the average property price from the results" but I especially have added an option for an average price depending on the size of the home with chosen bedrooms in UIPickerView.
-I think it is more informative.
+- Calculates the average property price from the results.
+- Includes an option to calculate the average price based on the size of homes with chosen bedrooms using a UIPickerView for more detailed insights.

+### Architecture:
-- Implementation architecture MVVM-C - split logic, model and UI
+- Implements MVVM-C (Model-View-ViewModel-Coordinator) to effectively separate logic, model, and UI components.

-- Async/await in REST request
+### Async/Await:
+- Utilizes async/await for handling REST requests, enhancing code readability and performance.

+### Reactive Approach with Combine:
-- Using Combine and reactive approach
+- Employs Combine for managing asynchronous data streams in a reactive programming style.

+### UI Enhancements:
-- Smooth appears Data through UIView alpha animation after downloading
+- Smooth data appearance through UIView alpha animation after downloading.

+### Average Price Calculation Options:
-- Checking average for all possible options and for specific homes with specific bedrooms with UIPickerView
+- Provides options for calculating the average price for all properties and specific homes with selected bedrooms using UIPickerView.

+### Lazy Initialization:
-- Lazy instance init when it needs in ViewContoller
+- Implements lazy instance initialization in ViewController to optimize resource usage.

+### Unit Testing:
-- Unit test for a fetch request
+- Includes unit tests for fetch requests to ensure reliability and accuracy.

+### Error Handling:
-- Message depends on the Error type
+- Displays messages based on the type of error encountered.
-- Formatting average price answer
-- Handling error messages in the app
+- Handles error messages within the app for better user experience.

+### Formatting:
+- Formats the average price answer for better readability and presentation.

+### Code-Only Implementation:
-- No storyboards only code and programmatic constraints
+- Avoids using storyboards, utilizing programmatic constraints for UI layout instead.

+### Dependency Injection and OOP:
-- Dependency injection and using OOP,  Protocol Type for models and for HttpClients - gives flexibility for app
+- Applies dependency injection and uses Protocol Types for models and HTTP clients to enhance flexibility and maintainability.